bishab/Sahayak-Health/README.md

-# AI HEALTH BOT
+# Sahayak: An Intelligent AI Health Assistant
-A sophisticated implementation of RASA Conversational AI on a HealthCare Bot written in Python and JavaScript.
-This conversational AI bot not only does help a customer in booking daily doctor appointments, searches for the nearest blood banks in emergency, but also provides the user a self-assessment to the recent Covid-19 based on user symptoms- all in a conversational pattern.
+A sophisticated implementation of RASA Conversational AI on a HealthCare Bot integrated with a Web and Android Software written in Python, Java and JavaScript.
+This conversational AI provides the user a self-assessment to the recent Covid-19 based on user symptoms- all in a conversational pattern, while the webapp provides a complete Hospital Management System along with the essential health related informations.
 <br>
 <i> Initiated on Mon, 3 Jan, 2022</i>
 <br>